Low-rank quantum state preparation: Bounded Approximation Algorithm

+Finding the optimal configuration for disentangling arbitrary bipartition blocks is not immediately apparent.
+However, by rearranging qubits between blocks of any size within the allowed range ($1\le n_A \le \lfloor n/2 \rfloor$ and $n_B=n-n_A$), it is possible to identify the configuration that exhibits a low bond-dimension, enabling a lower-error approximation and potentially disentangling these blocks (Fig.~\ref{fig:rearranging_sites}).
+This approach can be recursively applied on the two resulting blocks separately, and a search algorithm with a given maximal approximation error can then find the optimal approximation of any quantum state of interest, including, for example, vector encoding for inverting matrices using HHL~\cite{lloyd2014quantum}, loading data into a quantum machine learning model~\cite{biamonte2017quantum, schuld2018supervised} or using quantum simulation of stochastic processes~\cite{blank2021quantum}.
+The resulting search algorithm is called the Bounded Approximation error Algorithm (BAA).

-\subsection{Bounded Approximation Algorithm}
+\section{Bounded Approximation Algorithm}

-The above idea can be generalized by a recursive algorithm that we will describe here.
-It provides an approximation up to a given error bound -- if possible -- and thus saves the use of CNOT gates while providing a guarantee of proximity to the original state.
-It is a bounded approximation error state preparation algorithm (BAA) that potentially has a classical exponential run-time with respect to the number of qubits of the state.
-As it is a branch-and-bound algorithm using breadth-first search the complexity usually converges a lot quicker.
+By design, the low-rank approximation only applies to bipartite systems, yet it can be used hierarchically to enable the analysis of multipartite quantum systems~\cite{10.1007/s11128-017-1633-8} by a recursive algorithm.
+One then can recursively apply this approach on the two resulting partitions separately, i.e., find in the best rearranging of sites to minimize a bond dimension.
+This method leads to a tree search algorithm.
+With a given maximal approximation error, one can then find the optimal approximation of a quantum state.
+It is a bounded approximation error state preparation algorithm (BAA) that has a classical exponential run-time with respect to the number of qubits of the state as an upper bound.
+As it is a branch-and-bound algorithm using breadth-first search, the complexity usually converges faster~\cite{mehlhorn_algorithms_2008,skiena_algorithm_2008}, especially when the maximum allowed error is low ($\sim 0.01$) and the algorithm terminates at the first levels of the search tree.
+The full set of pseudocode which describes the algorithm is printed in the supplementary information.
+In what follows, we want to outline the core principles of the algorithm.

-The algorithm is as follows.
+The approximate state preparation algorithm works as follows.
 Any (pure) $n$-qubit quantum state $\ket{\psi}$ will allow for a total of